 Heart-Shaped Hand Pies

 A quick survey of the leftovers from the past week and into the dough they go!
-Instead of cooking them right away, I froze these to keep on hand for a quick and easy meal.
-Being able to pop a healthyish hand pie in the oven feels like a luxurious gift to myself.
+Instead of cooking the hand pies right away, I froze these to keep on hand for a quick and easy meal.
+Being able to pop a veggie-filled hand pie in the oven feels like a luxurious gift to myself.

-With Valentine’s Day around the corner, a heart-shaped riff on these eco-friendly pockets full of goodness are the perfect treat for a Galentine’s party with your besties, or for date night dinner with your Valentine.
+With Valentine’s Day around the corner, a heart-shaped riff on these pockets full of goodness are the perfect treat for a Galentine’s party with your besties, or for date night dinner with your Valentine.
 Wrapping them in parchment and tying with twine makes for an adorable Valentine’s gift and a welcome addition to any sweet-filled party.

 I have been getting beautiful beets in our CSA from Johnson's Backyard Farm for the past month or two, so I make a big batch of them every Sunday night to eat throughout the week.
 At this point I am almost tired of them, so packing them into puff pastry with spiced lentils and goat cheese to gift my loves who will appreciate roasted veggies packed into a tiny pie is win-win.
 The “fresh” thyme that was sagging past its prime in the door of my refrigerator, but I know a quick chop and stir into the beets will revive the mixture and save the herbs from being wasted.